searchisko/searchisko/documentation/rest-api/management/config_search_fulltext_facets_fields.md

-DCP configuration - configuration of fields which are allowed for facet execution
+Searchisko configuration - configuration of fields which are allowed for facet execution
 ==============================================================================

 **configuration API id:** `search_fulltext_facets_fields`

 This configuration enables configuration of [faceted search](http://en.wikipedia.org/wiki/Faceted_search) capabilities in Searchisko.
 Facet can be calculated on a document fields having correctly setup [mapping][mapping] and [analysis][analysis].
 It is also important to note that calculation of facets can be system resources intensive (usually it requires more JVM Heap).
 Because of this the faceted search is limited to configured fields only.

 Configuration of facet-enabled fields has the following format: